nodeforspeed/node-for-speed/README.md

 // => GET api/v1/brand/new
 ```

-An endpoint route can be set "statically" as follow:
+An endpoint url can be set manually as follow:
 ```javascript
 // ./api/v1/nested/route/with/a/twist/get.js